 1. Salt water rinse

 One of the most popular remedies for toothache is a salt water rinse.
-Rinsing your gums with warm water and dissolved sodium chloride (salt) has been shown to promote healthy gums and kill harmful bacteria.
+Rinsing your gums with warm water and dissolved sodium chloride (salt) to promote healthy gums and kill harmful bacteria.
 Wisdom teeth can sometimes hurt your other teeth or create cysts when they erupt through your gums.
 So keeping your mouth clear of harmful bacteria is a good idea.